brickbots/PiFinder/docs/source/skysafari.rst

 Network Setup
 =============

 Before using this guide, make sure that your device is on the same network as the PiFinder.
-See the `User Guide <./user_guide.md#wifi>`_ for details on changing WiFi modes and finding the IP address of the PiFinder
+See the :ref:`User Guide<user_guide:wifi>` for details on changing WiFi modes and finding the IP address of the PiFinder

 App Setup
 ===============